17 Places to Stop on a Yerevan to Gyumri Road Trip (+ Map)

 Saint Sargis Monastery in Ushi

-There was restoration work done of the place in late 2003 until spring of 2004 and they have since been conducting excavations are a trying to piece them together.
+There was restoration work done to the place in late 2003 until the spring of 2004 and they have since been conducting excavations are trying to piece them together.

 Also nearby, the ruins of an Iron Age fortress were found.
 Just another day in Armenia…